Harassment and Hostile Work Environment | Bluestone Law

 What Constitutes a Hostile Work Environment in California?

-Under the California Fair Employment and Housing Act (FEHA), Government Code Section 12940(j), it is unlawful for an employer to permit harassment of an employee based on a protected characteristic.
-The conduct must be both subjectively offensive to the employee and objectively offensive to a reasonable person in the same situation.
+A hostile work environment exists when unwelcome conduct based on a protected characteristic is severe enough or pervasive enough to alter the conditions of employment and create an abusive working atmosphere.
+Under FEHA, Government Code § 12940(j), it is unlawful for an employer to permit harassment of an employee based on race, sex, disability, age, religion, or any other protected trait.
+The conduct must be both subjectively offensive to you and objectively offensive to a reasonable person in your situation.

 Key Takeaways